 In the forest, there are some Ottoman dams still remaining, which were all built over a period of 150 years.

-According to common belief, Belgrade Forest was named after a Serbian village that was forcibly relocated to the forest to manage the city’s water supply system during Ottoman times.
+According to common belief, the Belgrade Forest was named after a Serbian village that was forcibly relocated to the forest to manage the city’s water supply system during Ottoman times.
 The people of the village were captives from Suleiman’s (the Magnificent) Serbia campaign.
 Apparently, they were known for being good at that sort of thing, and the sultan decided he’d prefer to have no one but the best looking after his aqueducts and dams.

 The water from the Belgrade Forest dams ended up along the European Bosporus shore all the way down to Besiktas (you can still see the remnants of the aqueducts in Bahcekoy) before terminating in the famous Taksim Square, where it was then distributed further.
 This is actually how Taksim got its name – “taksim” is Turkish for “distribution”.